 Critically explore the concept of critical reflection whilst also demonstrating the ability to cite secondary works accurately and constructing an appropriate bibliography.

 People and Dialogic Practice

-Translate the findings of a DLG into an OD plan
+Translate the findings of a DLG into a collectively owned, iterative OD plan

 Mapping the Field of OD